VictorOmoboye/Student-Performance-Analysis/README.md

 - **Promote Study Habits:** Although the correlation between GPA and Study Time is weak, encouraging consistent study habits could still benefit overall student performance, especially for students with low study time.

 ### CONCLUSION
-In conclusion, this project has successfully utilized data analytics to uncover key factors influencing student outcomes at Aspire Education Hub.
+In conclusion, this project has successfully utilized data analytics to uncover key factors influencing student outcomes at **Aspire International College**.
 By conducting a thorough analysis of academic, demographic, and extracurricular variables, we identified strong correlations that revealed the impact of attendance, parental support, and study habits on student performance.
 The project highlighted the need for targeted interventions, especially in addressing absenteeism, which was strongly linked to lower academic achievement.
 Additionally, demographic insights pointed to significant variations in performance across gender, ethnicity, and socioeconomic status, emphasizing the importance of personalized support strategies.

 ### THANK YOU